 Bitcoin and many other cryptocurrencies have been soaring, and the number of investors and traders have increased significantly.
 These cryptocurrencies employ blockchain technology, which ensures optimal safety and security of transactions, and reduces the possibility of fraud ridiculously.

-However, the biggest roadblock for the widespread adoption of Cryptocurrency around the world is the numerous crypto myths.
+However, the biggest roadblock to the widespread adoption of Cryptocurrency around the world is the numerous crypto myths.
 The internet is rife with myths and misconceptions about cryptocurrency, and a majority of them are untrue.
 This article aims to debunk those crypto myths and educate its readers on cryptocurrencies.

 Now, let us have a look at some of the top crypto myths and share the truth about cryptocurrency.

 1. The anonymity

 One of the biggest myths about Bitcoin is that it is anonymous.
 Bitcoin operates on an open, public ledger — that anyone can look at or query at any time.
 Every Bitcoin owner has an address associated with a public key and a private key.
 The public key can be associated with your personal identity.
 Hence you do not remain completely anonymous.
 Moreover, most crypto exchanges now complete the process of “Know Your Customer” (KYC) using real identity proofs.
 Hence the users’ identities get tied to the BTC they hold.
 Therefore, nothing remains completely anonymous.

 2. Cryptocurrency is not real